NamelessMC/Nameless-Java-API/README.md

-# Nameless-Plugin-API
+# Nameless-Java-API
-The official Java library for interacting with a NamelessMC Website Used in the official NamelessMC Plugin
+Java library for interacting with a NamelessMC website.
+It is used by for example the NamelessMC Spigot plugin and Nameless-Link Discord bot.

-# Contributors
-@IsS127
-@Derkades